 Dr. Sylvester-Armstrong’s research interests include gene polymorphisms as it related to personalized medicine in the obstetric population.
 She is also interested in placental derived exosome regulation of islet function during pregnancy.
 Dr. Sylvester-Armstrong also enjoys medical education and is the recipient of several teaching awards throughout her career.

-When not at work, Dr. Sylvester-Armstrong enjoys spending time with her husband, high intensity interval training at Orange Theory Fitness and traveling.
+When not at work, Dr. Sylvester-Armstrong enjoys spending time with her husband, high-intensity interval training at Orange Theory Fitness, and traveling.

 Dr. Reeder is a native of Tennessee.
 She completed her undergraduate and medical studies at East Tennessee State University.
 As a medical student, she was selected for membership in the Gold Humanism Honor Society.
 Upon graduation from medical school, she began residency training at the University of Tennessee-Knoxville, where she has excelled as a clinician, clinical investigator, and leader.
-She has published two articles, one as first author, and one textbook chapter.
+She has published two articles, one as the first author, and one textbook chapter.
 She also has made two poster presentations at scientific meetings, each of which addressed an extremely important topic in modern obstetrics.
 One of these investigations was entitled, “Rate of Histologic Chorioamnionitis Among Parturients with Intrapartum Fever.”
 The second was entitled, Improving Recognition and Response to Maternal Blood Loss at Birth.”

 Dr. Reeder is married and has a young son.
 When not engaged in work, she enjoys spending time with her family, exercising, and listening to music.